nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * Priority must be low/med/high.
 If priority is not specified, default priority of low is set.
 > * Recurring frequency can be either of daily, weekly, monthly or yearly.
 > * If START_TIMEDATE exceeds END_TIMEDATE, the addition of task will not be successful.
+> * Floating tasks cannot be added as a recurring one.
+In the event that this is attempted, the floating task will be added but the recurring frequency entered will be ignored.
+So the task will be added as a non-recurring one.

 Examples:
 * `add Buy eggs at 5pm 13/09/2016 r/weekly p/high`